codeship/screencast-storyboards/storyboards/rails-github-heroku.md

 ![Saved Heroku deployment][screenshot-saved-deployment]

-From now on the Codeship will deploy our application to Heroku everytime we push to our GitHub repository.
+From now on Codeship will deploy our application to Heroku everytime we push to our GitHub repository.

 Now let's push a change and see if it gets deployed.
-I add a paragraph "I just deployed my Ruby on Rails app with the Codeship." to the landing page.
+I add a paragraph "I just deployed my Ruby on Rails app with Codeship." to the landing page.

 ![Added Paragraph][screenshot-added-paragraph]